-- 1) The prospective recipient certifies, by submission of this proposal, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - 2) Where the prospective recipient is unable to attest to any of the statements in this certification, such prospective recipient shall attach an explanation to this proposal.
+- The prospective recipient certifies, by submission of this proposal, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - Failure to make required disclosures can result in any of the remedies described in 45 CFR § 75.371, including suspension or debarment.
+(See also 2 CFR parts 180 and 376, and 31 U.S.C.
+3321). - Where the prospective recipient is unable to attest to the statements in this certification, an explanation shall be included in Attachment 15: Other Relevant Documents.

-See Section 4.1 viii of HRSA's SF-424 Application Guide for additional information on this and other certifications.
+See Section 4.1 viii of HRSA's SF-424 Application Guide for additional information on all certifications.